sealuzh/PerformanceHat/readme.md

 `cw-feedback-eclipse-p2updatesite/target/repository`

 To install the produced Eclipse plugin into your local IDE instance, open Eclipse, open the **Help Menu**, select the entry **Install New Software**.
 In the newly opened window, click on **Add** and then choose **Local..** on the dialog.
-Now you can browse to the location of the `cw-feedback-eclipse-p2updatesite/target/repository` folder, and selct it as a root folder for the plugin.
-Give it an appropriate name (such as Feedback-driven development plugin), click **OK**, and then check all checkboxes that appear, and click on **Next** to proceed and finish the installation procedure.
+Now you can browse to the location of the `cw-feedback-eclipse-p2updatesite/target/repository` folder, and select it as a root folder for the plugin.
+Give it an appropriate name (such as PerformanceHat), click **OK**, and then check all checkboxes that appear, and click on **Next** to proceed and finish the installation procedure.

 This process can also be done entirely in command line.
 For more info, consider for example [this](http://www.lorenzobettini.it/2012/10/installing-eclipse-features-via-the-command-line/) blog entry.